rohityadavcloud/rohityadavcloud.github.io/_posts/2024-04-16-cloudstack-arm64-kvm.markdown

 can set the correct CPU speed in Mhz of your host manually using this property.

-By default 1GB of host memory is reserved for agent/host usage, which you can change using the following in the agent.properties file:
+By default 1GB of host memory is reserved for agent/host usage, which you can change/reduce it using the following in the agent.properties file:

     host.reserved.mem.mb=800